H. The Booze Pig Wall Rock Climbing

 This is "Ridge" bouldering distilled down to the purest movement possible, and these technical lines will certainly test the skills of most.
 Though not truly high ball, finishing these bad boys up will require a calm head, a little foot faith, and probably result in moments of clarity.
 A beautiful place to stretch it out, and take it all in.

-Just past the entrance for The Lower Lake Mary Picnic Area, and just before you get to Lower Lake Mary proper, there is an unmarked dirt road on the left (north) side of the highway.
+Just past the entrance for The Lower Lake Mary Picnic Area, and just before you get to Lower Lake Mary proper, there is a marked dirt road on the left (north) side of the highway.
 You can park down low before the gate, or drive up to the visible "T" junction just above and through the gate.
 Please park in the pull outs at the "T", and not at the well proper.
 And Please park as far off the road as possible, so other vehicles can access the area.
 Be careful of sinker mud in wet conditions.
 Again, You can park off the highway before the fence.

 Hike up hill and east on a two track road to the east to an obvious old circular well house made of stacked limestone.
 Pass this on the left, through a notch, and find faint climbers trail that will take you up hill, below a low cliff band, and then east for a ways.
 Jump up hill a little more, keep moving east to a few benches to scramble up. eventually you will come across the junction of "The Drysdale Trail".
-This rocky trail runs from the Gateway Wall on the east, all the way to the Long Ryder's Wall on the west.
+This rocky trail runs from the Gateway Wall on the west all the way to the Long Ryder's Wall on the east.

 To find the Booze Pig Wall, hike east on the Drysdale Trail five minutes, passing a large cave.
 The Booze Pig Wall is hard to miss on the east side of this cave.

-Climbing Season For the Flagstaff Bouldering area.
+Climbing Season For the Lake Mary Areas area.

 Weather station 4.8 miles from here